 Wrap each compiled geospatial import in a dedicated lazy-loader function and call that function inside the command body rather than at module level.
 When the import fails, raise click.UsageError with an install hint.
-This keeps --help, tab completion, and pure-Python subcommands fully operational in environments where rasterio, GDAL, or geopandas are absent — a key resilience pattern within the broader Click vs Typer for Geospatial Workflows guide.
+This keeps --help, tab completion, and pure-Python subcommands fully operational in environments where rasterio, GDAL, or geopandas are absent.
+The Click vs Typer for Geospatial Workflows guide covers this pattern alongside the wider framework comparison.

 Prerequisites